 Most mentioned usernames

-Below is the list of the most mentioned usernames in decreasing order of their usage from Nike’s Twitter account. @nikerunning, one of their other accounts was mentioned 54 times with @nikestore mentioned 8 times and so on.
+Below is the list of the most mentioned usernames in decreasing order of their usage from Nike’s Twitter account. @nikeservice, one of their other accounts was mentioned 24 times with @nikerunning mentioned 18 times and so on.

 Inference: We can see that Adidas is more frequent in mentioning the usernames.
 Nike, on the other hand follows a more conservative approach in mentioning usernames.